 An echocardiogram uses sound waves to allow the cardiologist to look at the function of the heart.
 The echo is used to detect some conditions that might not show on the EKG, to clarify findings on the EKG, and to rule out or confirm the presence of cardiac conditions reported on the cardiac health history.
 Participants thought to benefit from this additional test, which is provided free on test day, are selected by the cardiologist.

-All participants complete a cardiac health history and receive an EKG.
+All participants receive an EKG.
 Some will also receive a limited echocardiogram, also known as an echo, and have their blood pressure checked.

 We neither bill insurance carriers nor report results to insurance companies.

 We strive to provide high-quality, low-cost cardiac testing and rely extensively on volunteers to achieve our success.
 Even so, we have real, unavoidable costs which vary by screening type and services provided.
 Typically, on-site screening costs range from a low of $15 per participant to about $50 per participant.
 Please contact Kathy@maxschewitzfoundation.org for specific pricing information.